couchbase/couchnode/deps/lcb/doc/cbc-pillowfight.markdown

   sizes (`--min-size` and `--max-size`) are not strict limits, and that the resultant sizes may be bigger or smaller by a few bytes in order to satisfy the requirements of proper JSON syntax.

+* `--noop`:
+  Use couchbase NOOP operations when running the workload.
+This mode ignores population, and all other document operations.
+Useful as the most lightweight workload.

 * `--subdoc`:
   Use couchbase sub-document operations when running the workload.
 In this